google/node-sec-roadmap/chapter-1/threat-UIR.md

 This vulnerability may be novel to CommonJS-based module linking (though [we are not the first to report it][prior art]) so we discuss it in more depth than other classes of vulnerability.
-Our frequency / severity guesstimates have a high level of uncertainty.
+Our frequency and severity guesstimates have a high level of uncertainty.

 ## Dynamic `require()` can load non-production code